 Students will have a wide and varied curriculum on offer throughout their three years of Cultural Studies.
-Each year each unit of study is updated to ensure the most current and up-to-date case studies are used throughout the course.
-This supports student's general knowledge and is applicable to many of their examined courses.
+Each year, each unit of study is updated to ensure the most current and up-to-date case studies are used throughout the course.
+This supports students' general knowledge and is applicable to many of their examined courses.
 Students will study and debate exciting topics which impact the world they live in such as:

+Religion/Ethics in the Media

+Justice and Equality

+Social Issues

-Extremism and Radicalisation Justice and Equality Religion/Ethics in the Media Poverty and Wealth Relationships Matters of Life & Death Social Issues
+Extremism and Radicalisation

+Poverty and Wealth

+Relationships Matters of Life & Death

+For more information speak to Mrs Murdoch